tecnalia-advancedmanufacturing-robotics/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C4/README.md

 1. On the teach pad, enter mode **T1** for testing purposes.
 2. Navigate to `KRC:\R1\Program` and select `ros_rsi.src`.
 3. Press and hold an enabling switch and the run/play-button.
-The robot will first move to the start position.
+The robot will first move to the start position. :speech_balloon: Noticed that the initial position was not the same as the initial position with the simulated robot (joint 5 was rotated by 90 degrees).
+Maybe I built the urdf wrong.
    * A message like **Programmed path reached (BCO)** will be shown at the teach pad.
 4. Press and hold again.
 The teach pad will post a warning **!!!
 Attention - Sensor correction goes active !!!**.
 5. Confirm the warning and press and hold the buttons again.
 This time the terminal where **kuka_rsi_hardware_interface** is running should output **Got connection from robot**.
 The RSI connection is now up and running. :speech_balloon: Here I got the error `Object Ethernet_1 returns error RSITimeout`.